 About the Department

-The undergraduate major in Classical Languages entails coursework in the original languages of Greek or Latin (designated Grk 211, Lat 101, etc.).
-This program leads to advanced study of the great literary, historical, and philosophical works of antiquity.
+The undergraduate major in classical languages entails coursework in the original languages of Greek or Latin (designated GREEK 211, LATIN 101, etc.) This program leads to advanced study of the great literary, historical, and philosophical works of antiquity.

 An undergraduate program leads to initial licensure, and graduate tracks for Latin and classical humanities in the MEd are overseen by the College of Education and Human Development.
 In addition, we have a Latin track in the MA in Applied Linguistics with special focus on linguistics and language acquisition.

 The department will also be offering workshops for teachers on topics such as Latin pedagogy, conversational Latin, and the advanced placement (AP) tests.